-The target model~\eqref{eq:target_model} relates $Q_e/Q_{\mathrm{GB}}$ to three key parameters for ETG turbulence: the normalized electron temperature radial gradient, $\omega_{T_e} = -a/T_e\;dT_{e}/d\rho$, the ratio of normalized electron temperature and density radial gradients, $\eta_e = \omega_{T_e}/\omega_{n_e}$, and the electron-to-ion temperature ratio, $\uptau = Z_{\rm eff}T_e/T_i$, where $T_i$ denotes the ion temperature. $Z_\mathrm{eff}$ is the effective ion charge retained in the collision operator, which is the linearized Landau--Boltzmann operator in our simulations.
-Our simulations make use of hydrogen ions and do not account for impurities, leading to $Z_\mathrm{eff} = 1$.
-The selection of these three input parameters is motivated by various previous studies~\cite{Je00,Jenko_pop_2001,Hatch_2024,FMJ24}.
-We also note that the scaling law in Eq.~\eqref{eq:target_model} is similar to those considered in~\citet{Hatch_2024} and~\citet{FMJ24} in the context of reduced models for ETG turbulence in the tokamak pedestal.
+The scaling law~\eqref{eq:target_model} is a generic expression that captures the known dependencies of ETG turbulence on its driving parameters.
+It relates $Q_e/Q_{\mathrm{GB}}$ to three key parameters: the normalized electron temperature radial gradient, $\omega_{T_e} = -(a/T_e)\;(dT_{e}/d\rho)$, the ratio of normalized electron temperature and density radial gradients, $\eta_e = \omega_{T_e}/\omega_{n_e}$, and the electron-to-ion temperature ratio, $\uptau = Z_{\rm eff}T_e/T_i$, where $T_i$ denotes the ion temperature. $Z_\mathrm{eff}$ is the effective ion charge retained in the collision operator, which in our simulations is the linearized Landau--Boltzmann operator.
+Our simulations use hydrogen ions and do not account for impurities, leading to $Z_\mathrm{eff} = 1$.
+The selection of these three input parameters is partially motivated by previous studies~\cite{Je00,Jenko_pop_2001,Hatch_2024,FMJ24}, as well as by the expectation that ETG turbulence in the W7-X core is predominantly slab-like due to the combination of low magnetic shear and short connection lengths~\cite{Plunk_PRL_2019, Merlo2026}.
+We further note that the scaling law in Eq.~\eqref{eq:target_model} is similar to those considered in~\citet{Hatch_2024} and~\citet{FMJ24} in the context of reduced models for ETG turbulence in the tokamak pedestal.